 Once I gather this information, it lets me know about market trends, year-to-year changes, and variables that may have positively or negatively impacted sales.

 I know, it sounds like a lot!
-Don’t worry about having it all figured out, I have all of the details available in one handy dandy Craft Fair Debrief Template that’s available as a free gift to my VIP Subscribers.
+Don’t worry about having it all figured out, I have all of the details available in one handy dandy Craft Fair Debrief Template.

 And just to help you understand the debrief process a little better, I’m going to walk through a debrief of my most recent show right here….so you can follow along.